 Cognitive behavioral therapy for eating disorders was first described by Christopher Fairburn, MD in 1981 and has been updated several times, including a revision in 1993 co-authored by Dr. Muhlheim’s mentor, Dr. Terence Wilson (Fairburn, C. G., Marcus, M.D., & Wilson, G. T. (1993).
 The most recent revision is an “enhanced” (CBT-E) protocol (Fairburn, Christopher G., 2008).

 A core problem in all eating disorders is overconcern with shape and weight.
 Cognitive behavioral therapy, which focuses on addressing the various behaviors, thoughts, and feelings that are components of this core overconcern, is ideally suited to treat eating disorders.
-Cognitive behavioral therapy also addresses general personality characteristics that maintain eating disorders.
+Cognitive behavioral therapy also addresses general personality characteristics, such as perfectionism, that maintain eating disorders.

 Cognitive behavioral therapy has become the leading evidence-based treatment for adults with eating disorders.
 It has been tested in numerous clinical trials and proven successful.
 Research studies indicate that about two-thirds of the patients who complete treatment have an excellent response.
 It can also be successfully employed with older adolescents with bulimia nervosa.